Yves Buteau: War against the Outlaws

-In 1978, a biker war broke out between the Montreal chapters of the Hells Angels and the Outlaws.
-The immediate cause of the biker war was the shooting of two Outlaws outside a Montreal bar popular with the Angels by Angels' ace assassin Yves "Apache" Trudeau on 15 February 1978, causing one death, but the more proximate cause was the desire of the Angels to expand into Ontario.
+In 1978, a biker war broke out between the Montréal chapters of the Hells Angels and the Outlaws.
+The immediate cause of the biker war was the shooting of two Outlaws outside a Montréal bar popular with the Angels by Angels' ace assassin Yves "Apache" Trudeau on 15 February 1978, causing one death, but the more proximate cause was the desire of the Angels to expand into Ontario.
 On the night of 15 February, two Outlaws entered the Brasserie Joey bar popular with the Hells Angels, which led to them being thrown out by the Angels.
 The two Outlaws stood outside the Brasserie Joey, loudly cursing the Angels, when a green car appeared out of the snowy darkness.
 Aboard the car was Trudeau, who opened fire on the Outlaws from behind, killing one of the Outlaws, Robert Côté, while wounding the other one.

-Buteau declared war on the Outlaws, ordering the Hells Angels to eliminate the Outlaws from Montreal.
-On 21 March 1978 Trudeau assassinated Gilles Cadorette, the president of the Outlaws' Montreal chapter, via a bomb he planted in his car.
+Buteau declared war on the Outlaws, ordering the Hells Angels to eliminate the Outlaws from Montréal.
+On 21 March 1978 Trudeau assassinated Gilles Cadorette, the president of the Outlaws' Montréal chapter, via a bomb he planted in his car.
 On 25 April 1978, Denis "Le Curé" Kennedy and another Hells Angel were able to enter the Outlaw clubhouse at 144 rue Saint-Ferdinand and went on a shooting rampage.
 Although no-one was killed, a number of Outlaws were wounded.
 On 26 April 1978, an Outlaw, Anathase "Tom Thumb" Markopoulos, was gunned down outside of a convenience store by a gunman in a green car, being killed after taking six bullets through his back.
 On 27 April 1978, Kennedy shot and badly wounded an Outlaw, François Poliseno, and his girlfriend, Suzanne Harvey, while the two were drinking at the Industrial Brasserie bar.
 Witnesses described the gunman who shot Poliseno and Harvey as leaving in a green car, which the police found parked outside of the Angels' clubhouse.
 Ballistic tests showed that the bullets fired in the Industrial Brasserie shooting were from the same handgun used in the attack at the Outlaws' clubhouse.
 As a result, Buteau changed the rules, ordering that henceforward Angels were to leave their guns at the scene of the crime in order to reduce the chances of the police being able to tie together crimes.
 In May 1978, a Hells Angel, Paul Ringuette, beat to death an Outlaw, Jean Gonthier, in Saint-Vincent-de-Paul prison.
-On 12 May 1978, the Outlaws finally struck back when a Hells Angel, René "Canisse" Hébert, was slightly wounded when his arm was grazed in a drive-by shooting as he was leaving the Angels' Montreal clubhouse.
+On 12 May 1978, the Outlaws finally struck back when a Hells Angel, René "Canisse" Hébert, was slightly wounded when his arm was grazed in a drive-by shooting as he was leaving the Angels' Montréal clubhouse.
 The inability of the Outlaws to strike back as the Angels proved to be more ruthless led to Outlaw morale collapsing over the course of 1978.